Healthcare Resource Guide: Spain

 Procurement decisions are normally made at the respective department or agency level.

 There are no major international trade shows in Spain for medical devices.
 Spanish professionals visit and exhibit at Medica, the major trade show in Germany in the healthcare sector.
-However, congresses and conventions often including an exhibition area are organized in different areas of the country.
-Following below is a selection of international events scheduled to take place in the coming months.
+However, domestic congresses and conventions often including an exhibition area are organized in different areas of the country.

 No, all products need to be distributed by an importer/distributor authorized by the Spanish Ministry of Health to import, handle and distribute medical products